It's hard to pick a favourite room in this home filled with a mix of antiques, curated art, and bespoke furniture

 Take the scenic route through Sonali Pingale’s beautiful art-filled home

 Sonali lives with her husband and three cats, so it’s not unusual to see that most of the animal figurines in her house reflect the feline form.
-To bring in some cohesion, the bed and console both have a distressed finish.
 Almost all the walls in Pingale’s home are covered in art, giving you so much to look at and take in.

 The white living room walls are meant to allow the art to stand out against a neutral palette.
 Different art forms, paintings, sculptures, and miniatures in various materials sit side by side in perfect harmony.